rydmike/flex_color_scheme/README.md

 [See example 4 live on the web here.](https://rydmike.com/flexcolorscheme4)

+### Example 5 Full featured demo

-### Example 5) All built-in themes, plus two custom ones, with branded surfaces, app bar theme toggle and more
+All built-in themes, plus two custom ones, with branded surfaces, app bar theme toggle and more.

 This example shows how you can use all the built in color schemes in FlexColorScheme to define themes from them and how you can define your own custom scheme colors and use them together with the predefined ones.
 It can give you an idea of how you can create your own complete custom list of themes if you do not want to use any of the predefined ones.